AliKazmierczak/Netguru/README.md

 # Simple API

 # Description
-This is an API for viewing and posting movies and comments
+This is a simple REST API for fetching movies from an external API, viewing them as well as posting and viewing comments.

 # Table of contents
     * Installation/Setup
     * Usage
     * Technologies
     * Creator
-    * End notes

 # Installation/Setup:
 - You need to install nodejs 10